-Hydrodemolition (also known as hydro demolition, hydroblasting, hydro blasting, hydromilling, waterblasting, and waterjetting) is a technique that utilizes high-pressure water to remove deteriorated and sound concrete as well as asphalt and grout.
+Hydrodemolition (also known as hydro demolition, hydroblasting, hydro blasting, hydromilling, water blasting, and waterjetting) is a technique that utilizes high-pressure water to remove deteriorated and damaged concrete as well as asphalt and grout.
 It is effective in removing concrete from around embedded metal elements such as reinforcing steel, expansion joints, anchorages, conduits, shear connectors, and shear studs without damaging them.
 The process provides an excellent bonding surface for repair material and new coating applications.

 |Industry||Primary Use||Pressures (psi)|

 |Construction||Surface preparation, structural repair, and reconditioning of bridge decks and substructures, parking structures, dams and spillways, water treatment facilities, tunnels and aqueducts, nuclear power plants, piers and docks, stadiums, warehouses, transfer stations, and retaining walls||10,000 to 40,000|

 Available for rent only.
 Find an FS Solutions branch near you for all your hydro-demolition rental needs.